Development and backlog workflow

 The Sprint Board should…

-Have enough deliverables/tasks to keep the team occupied for the week
+Have enough items to keep the team occupied for the week

-Not have so many deliverables that a team member gets overwhelmed
+Not have so many items that a team member gets overwhelmed

 Under-estimate our team’s total capacity, to provide room for unexpected work (e.g., support work)